Vallehtelia/DA-BOT/README.md

 - ⚠️ **Liability**: No warranty provided
 - ⚠️ **Patent use**: Subject to Apache 2.0 terms

-For the full license text, see the [LICENSE](LICENSE) file in the project root.
+For the full license text, see the [LICENSE].